raiden-network/raiden/raiden/tests/scenarios/README.md

 #### [pfs5_too_low_capacity](./pfs5_too_low_capacity.yaml)

-It creates a network with topology 0 <-> 1 <-> 2 <-> 3 and 0 <-> 4 <-> 3 where 0 <-> 4 <-> 3 doesn't have enough capacity to make a second transfer and hence the other path is used for that transfer.
+It creates a network with topology 0 <-> 1 <-> 2 <-> 3 and 0 <-> 4 <-> 3, where 0 <-> 4 <-> 3 doesn't have enough capacity to make a second transfer after one transfer is made and hence the other path is used for that transfer.
 This also checks that the PFS reacts correctly to the capacity update.
 Note that `max-paths` is set to 1 path.

 #### [pfs6_simple_path_rewards](./pfs6_simple_path_rewards.yaml)